Increasing Healthspan

 Precision medicine approaches have transformed oncology9, but have had much less impact in highly prevalent and expensive chronic diseases, such as mental health disorders, respiratory diseases, dementias, endometriosis, chronic kidney disease (CKD), irritable bowel syndrome (IBS).

-Major complex diseases such as Alzheimer’s (figure 1) are more heterogenous and polygenic than most cancers10, meaning they have a larger need for precision solutions, but also that the traditional precision medicine toolkit (whole genome sequencing, GWAS and PRS) don’t work as well and have had less impact in these diseases11,12.
+Major complex diseases such as Alzheimer’s (figure 1) are more heterogenous and polygenic than most cancers10, meaning they have a larger need for precision solutions, but also that the traditional precision medicine toolkit (whole genome sequencing, GWAS and PRS) doesn’t work as well and have had less impact in these diseases11,12.

 Figure 1.
 Mechanistic stratification of early onset Alzheimer’s disease population from UK Biobank.